xyin96/AggAPI/README.md

 This demo takes an ip address, converts it into lat/lng, reverse geocodes it for the country name, and gets the weather.

 ```
+// full code for this demo can be found /core/tests/test.html
 var $ip = new Api([
       {
         url: "http://www.telize.com/geoip/$()",